 The Staircase to the Moon in Broome is an illusion that occurs when the full moon rises above the exposed tidal flats.
 The moon’s reflection on the rippled, wet sand at low tide creates the staircase effect.

 The Staircase to the Moon occurs for two or three days a month between March and October.
 There are a few places in the Kimberley region of Western Australia you can see the staircase effect, but Broome is the best know location.

 Purely by luck, we were in Broome for the April display.
-If you are planning a trip to Broome in 2021, these are the dates to look out for if you want to catch the staircase to the moon:
+If you are planning a trip to Broome, these are the dates to look out for if you want to catch the staircase to the moon.

 Where to see the Staircase to the Moon

 The best place for viewing the Staircase to the Moon in Broome is at Town Beach Reserve on Robinson Street.
 If you are a first time visor to Broome, don’t confuse Town Beach with Cable Beach.